 Greater Phoenix's perpetual sunshine might tempt you to spend all your free time lounging next to a swimming pool, but don't give in.
 Exploring the Sonoran Desert's horizons will broaden yours.
 Below are 10 must-see attractions that will help make your visit a memorable one.

-Musical Instrument Museum

-This museum is the first in the world dedicated to the celebration of global instruments.
+Musical Instrument Museum This museum is the first in the world dedicated to the celebration of global instruments.
 The collection includes instruments from more than 200 countries and territories.
 Musicians of all ages will dig the Experience Gallery, where you can touch and play every instrument on display.

-Desert Botanical Garden

-This outdoor museum showcases desert plants - and not just those native to the Southwest.
+Desert Botanical Garden This outdoor museum showcases desert plants - and not just those native to the Southwest.
 Among the succulents that adorn the garden's 55 cultivated acres are Dali-esque trees from North Africa and sprawling cactuses from Mesopotamia.
 Insider's tip: Sign up for a docent-guided tour.

-Heard Museum

-The traditional and contemporary art on display at the Heard provides insight into the culture of Arizona's 22 Native American tribes.
+Heard Museum The traditional and contemporary art on display at the Heard provides insight into the culture of Arizona's 22 Native American tribes.
 Not to be missed is the upstairs exhibit on Indian boarding schools.
 The Heard Museum Shop in Phoenix is one of best places to buy authentic American Indian art and jewelry.

-Children's Museum of Phoenix

-This museum doesn't focus on art or science, nor does it contain paintings or bones.
+Children's Museum of Phoenix This museum doesn't focus on art or science, nor does it contain paintings or bones.
 Instead, the hands-on exhibits are designed simply to entertain children as young as infants and as old as 10.
 Don't miss the hanging forest of pool noodles.

-Arizona Science Center

 Exploration, education and entertainment awaits all ages throughout this 140,000-square-foot landmark nestled in downtown's Heritage and Science Park.
-Discover four levels of exciting, hands-on exhibits, galleries, a state-of-the-art planetarium, and a five-story, giant-screen theater.

-Phoenix Art Museum
+Discover four levels of exciting, hands-on exhibits, galleries, a state-of-the-art planetarium, and a fivestory, giant-screen theater.
+Phoenix Art Museum Legends Entertainment District Pro sports are almost always buzzing in downtown Phoenix.
+Fans flock to Footprint Center - home of the NBA's Phoenix Suns, the WNBA's Phoenix Mercury and the IFL's Arizona Rattlers - and Chase Field - home of the MLB's Arizona Diamondbacks - to catch this city's teams in action.

-Phoenix Art Museum is the largest fine-art museum in the Southwest.
-Its permanent collection includes American, Asian and European masterpieces.
-The museum is noted for its Western American collection, but striking work is also to be found in the contemporary wing and fashion design gallery.

-Phoenix Zoo

-Visit the Phoenix Zoo and explore a wondrous world of curiosity and discovery.
-For over 50 years, the Zoo and its animals have amazed guests from around the globe.
-Whether on safari to spot the great Sumatran tiger or seeking towering giraffes roaming the Savanna - a day at the Zoo offers adventures like no other place in the Valley.
-With exciting experiences like Stingray Bay, Monkey Village and 4-D Theater, your visit to the Zoo will be memorable for the entire family.

-The Square PHX

 As part of the city's original townsite, this city block in downtown Phoenix is a link to the city's 19th-century origins.
-The Square PHX is home to preserved Victorian-style homes, including historic Rosson House Museum, a fully restored 1895 Queen Anne Victorian house.
+Heritage Square is home to preserved Victorian-style homes, including historic Rosson House Museum, a fully restored 1895 Queen Anne Victorian house.
 Go for the for the history, stay for the critically acclaimed food at Pizzeria Bianco and the signature events at Lath House Pavilion.

-Old Town Scottsdale

 The Old West and New West converge in Old Town Scottsdale, where galleries dedicated to American Indian and cowboy arts share a pedestrian-friendly streetscape with shops that sell Southwestern jewelry and crafts.
 You'll also find some of Greater Phoenix's finest restaurants and trendiest nightlife.

-Taliesin Wes
+Taliesin West

 Subtly rising out of the desert floor at the foot of the McDowell Mountains, Taliesin West was the winter home of Frank Lloyd Wright, America's most-famous architect.
-Tours of the UNESCO World Heritage Site range from one hour to three hours, including a two-hour Night Lights Tour on select evenings throughout the year.
+Tours of the UNESCO World Heritage Site range from one hour to three hours, including a twohour Night Lights Tour on select evenings throughout the year.

-Southwest
+Arizona Science Center

+Phoenix Art Museum is the largest fine-art museum in the Southwest.
+Its permanent collection includes American, Asian and European masterpieces.
+The museum is noted for its Western American collection, but striking work is also to be found in the contemporary wing and fashion design gallery.

+Heritage Square

+Old Town Scottsdale